cue-lang/cue/doc/ref/spec.md

 ### Commas

-The formal grammar uses commas "," as terminators in a number of productions.
+The formal grammar uses commas `,` as terminators in a number of productions.
 CUE programs may omit most of these commas using the following two rules:

+TODO(FIXME): says "two rules", but there are three paragraphs, where only the first seems like a rule.
+The second seems like a note rather than a rule, given that it starts with "although", and the third seems like another note about the rest of the document.

 When the input is broken into tokens, a comma is automatically inserted into the token stream immediately after a line's final token if that token is